leader120/Multi-Media-Compression/Readme.md

     make
     cd ..

-Tree structured VQ in sub-floder `tsvq` which include a single main function.
+Tree structured VQ in sub-floder `tsvq` which include two main function in `tsvq.c` and `tsvqe.c` (one for training, one for testing).
 Provided code is modied into one single head file due to some bugs from global variables used in original code.